Eric Hosmer Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA across all league pitching staffs (4.61).
+- The Nationals have a 4.48 team ERA that ranks 17th among all league pitching staffs.

-- Nationals pitchers combine to give up 33 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Nationals pitchers combine to surrender 34 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The Nationals are sending Williams (1-1) to the mound to make his sixth start of the season.
-He is 1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched.
+- Irvin will start for the Nationals, his first of the season.

-- In his last appearance on Thursday, the righty tossed five innings against the New York Mets, giving up four earned runs while surrendering nine hits.
+- The righty is pitching in his MLB debut.
+He's 26 years old.

 © 2023 Data Skrive.
 All rights reserved.